rsksmart/vc-json-schemas/README.md

 This repository contains a set of Credential Schemas.
 These schemes are hosted and available for use by the community.
 The objective is to provide a standard, reusable and extensible set of schemas that can be used over different applications enabling the portability of user's information.

-For example, if a trusted service like [NeverBounce](https://neverbounce.com/) verifies an email and digitally sign a Verifiable Credential complying with a standard schema expressing, the credential can be reused as an email credential over any other application model.
+For example, if a trusted service like [NeverBounce](https://neverbounce.com/) verifies an email and digitally signs a Verifiable Credential complying with a standard schema, the credential can be reused as an email credential over any other application model.

 ## The repo